-S.1.3.4.
-Clearance. - The clearance between the index of an indicator and the graduations shall in no case be more than 0.06 inch.

-S.1.3.5.
-Parallax. - Parallax effects shall be reduced to the practicable minimum.
+- S.1.3.4.
+Clearance.
+The clearance between the index of an indicator and the graduations shall in no case be more than 1.5 mm (0.06 in). - S.1.3.5.
+Parallax.
+Parallax effects shall be reduced to the practicable minimum.

-S.2.1.
-Provision for Sealing. - Adequate provision shall be made for applying security seals in such a manner that no adjustment may be made of:

-- (a) any measurement elements, and - (b) any adjustable element for controlling delivery rate when such rate tends to affect the accuracy of deliveries.
+- S.2.1.
+Provision for Sealing.
+Adequate provision shall be made for applying security seals in such a manner that no adjustment may be made of: - (a) any measurement elements, and - (b) any adjustable element for controlling delivery rate when such rate tends to affect the accuracy of deliveries.